SalesVista/strings/README.md

 ### `Strings.toUpper(str, locale)`

 Attempts to safely transform the given string into uppercase.
 If a locale is given, it will be normalized.
 If the locale-specific operation fails, it will fall back to a locale-agnostic operation.

+### `Strings.withArticle(str, opts)`

+Return the given string prefixed with an appropriate article - either "a" (for strings starting with a consonant) or "an" (for strings starting with a vowel).
+E.g. turns "sale" into "a sale", or "event" into "an event".

+If the given string starts with an uppercase letter, the first letter of the article will be transformed to uppercase as well.

+Supports the following options:
+- `consonant` (string, default `'a'`): customize the article used for strings starting with a consonant
+- `vowel` (string, default `'an'`): customize the article used for strings starting with a vowel
+- `locale` (string or array): to respect case-sensitivity in a language-specific way

 ## Releasing